Relativistic BGK hydrodynamics: Results and discussions

 for all $r$.
 We find the $r$-dependence of the coefficient to be,

 for $r \geq 0$.
 Thus, while the ratio $\zeta/\eta$ shows a $z^4$ dependence in the same small-$z$ limit, the coefficient $\Gamma$ depends on the matching condition through $b_0$, and equivalently $r$, as is evident from Eq.~\eqref{Gamma_MBGK}.
-In Fig.~\ref{Gamma}, we show the variation of the coefficient $\Gamma$ as a function of $r$.
-We observe that for $r=2$, we recover the RTA value, $\Gamma=75$, marked with a red dot in Fig.~\ref{Gamma}.
+In the inset of Fig.~\ref{zeta/eta}, we show the variation of the coefficient $\Gamma$ as a function of $r$.
+We observe that for $r=2$, we recover the RTA value, $\Gamma=75$, marked with a red dot.